awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 The following rules apply to Local Zones:
 + The Local Zone subnets follow the same routing rules as Availability Zone subnet, including route tables, security groups, and network ACLs\.
 + You can assign Local Zones to subnets using the Amazon VPC Console, AWS CLI or API\.
 + You must provision public IP addresses for use in a Local Zone\.
 When you allocate addresses, you can specify the location from which the IP address is advertised\.
 We refer to this as a network border group and you can set this parameter to limit the address to this location\.
-After you provision the IP addresses, you cannot move them between the Local Zone and the parent region \(for example, from u`s-west-2-lax-1a` to `us-west-2`\)\.
+After you provision the IP addresses, you cannot move them between the Local Zone and the parent Region \(for example, from u`s-west-2-lax-1a` to `us-west-2`\)\.
 + You can request the IPv6 Amazon\-provided IP addresses and associate them with the network border group for a new or existing VPC\.

+### Connecting Local Zone subnets to a transit gateway<a name="connect-local-zone-tgw"></a>

+The following diagram shows how to configure your network so that subnets in the Local Zone connect to a transit gateway\.
+You have a subnet in the Local Zone \(subnet 3\) and a subnet in the parent Availability Zone \(subnet 2\)\.
+You connect subnet 2 to the transit gateway, and then create a route in the VPC 2 route table that routes traffic for the VPC 1 CIDR to the transit gateway\.

+![\[Local Zone to transit gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/lz-tgw.png)

+You need to create the following resources to enable communication:
++ A subnet in the parent Availability Zone\.
+For information about creating subnets, see [Creating a subnet in your VPC](working-with-vpcs.md#AddaSubnet)\.
+Use [describe\-availability\-zones](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-availability-zones.html) to find the parent zone\.
++ A transit gateway\.
+For information about how to create a transit gateway, see [Create a transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html#create-tgw) in the *AWS Transit Gateways Guide*\.
++ A VPC attachment for the Availability Zone VPC to the transit gateway\.
+For information about how to create a transit gateway attachment to a VPC, see [Transit gateway attachments to a VPC](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpc-attachments.html) in the *AWS Transit Gateways Guide*\.
++ An entry for the Availability Zone VPC in the transit gateway route table\.
+For information about how to create transit gateway routes, see [Transit gateway route tables](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-route-tables.html) in the *AWS Transit Gateways Guide*\.
++ For each VPC, an entry in the VPC route table that has the other VPC CIDR as the destination, and the transit gateway ID as the target\.
+For more information, see [Routing for a transit gateway](route-table-options.md#route-tables-tgw)\.

+  In the example, the route table for VPC 1 contains the following entry:
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/vpc/latest/userguide/Extend_VPCs.html)

+  The route table for VPC 2 has the following entry:
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/vpc/latest/userguide/Extend_VPCs.html)

 ## Extending your VPC resources to Wavelength Zones<a name="subnet-wavelength"></a>